livewire/livewire/docs/actions.md

 </div>
 ```

 As you can see, we refactored the post deletion logic into a dedicated method called `delete()`.
-Even though this method isn't referenced anywhere in our template, if a user gained knowledge of it's existance, because it's `public`, they would be able to call it from the browser's DevTools.
+Even though this method isn't referenced anywhere in our template, if a user gained knowledge of its existence, because it's `public`, they would be able to call it from the browser's DevTools.

 To remedy this, we can mark the property as `protected` or `private` and if a user tries to call it they will receive an error: